ropensci/GSODR/data-raw/fetch_isd-history.md

 -   Stations were checked against Natural Earth 1:10 ADM0 Cultural data, stations not mapping in the isd-history reported country were dropped

--   90m hole-filled SRTM digital elevation (Jarvis *et al.* 2008) was used to identify and correct/remove elevation errors in data for station locations between -60˚ and 60˚. *Only for agroclimatology option data*
+-   90m hole-filled SRTM digital elevation (Jarvis *et al.* 2008) was used to identify and correct/remove elevation errors in data for station locations between -60˚ and 60˚.
+This applies to cases here where elevation was missing in the reported values as well.
+In case the station reported an elevation and the DEM does not, the station reported is taken.
+For stations beyond -60˚ and 60˚the values are station reported values in every instance.

 R Data Processing
 =================